hn12404988/hast/README.md

 ## Framework

 * There is another my project called [dalahast](https://github.com/hn12404988/dalahast), which is a example for this project.
 It contain a complete system from web front-end to hast back-end.
+* [hast_web](https://github.com/hn12404988/hast_web) is a library base on this project.
+The difference between them is that hast_web open a websocket port.

 ## Bugs and Issues